GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 Torq Theory math must work for Robonomics to be possible, before even considering whether it's practical.

-The math does work, and it's all in the appendices for the academics to check.
+The math does work, and it's all in the appendices (ask your AI to do a rigorous mathematical derivation if you'd like) for the academics to check.

 **Quick Recap**:
 - Not physical torque.